cascadiaquakes/cvm-tools-book/usage/cvm_inspector.md

 ## Overview

-The netCDF file inspector is a Python script that examines the following aspects of a NetCDF file:
+The netCDF file inspector is a Python script that examines the following aspects of a netCDF file:

 - File type and size
 - Dimensions and their sizes